bkiptoo553/CleanCity/tests/defectLog.md

 ---

-#  Defect Log – CleanCity Blog Admin Panel
+#  Defect Log – CleanCity Blog admin panel

 ## Overview

-This document outlines the currently identified defects in the `BlogAdmin` component, primarily uncovered through failed automated tests using React Testing Library.
+This document outlines the currently identified defects in the `BlogAdmin` component and other aspects of the app, primarily uncovered through failed automated tests using React Testing Library and manual testing.

 ---